 - Shop and eat at the Salt Circle Arcade, complete with food trucks, second-hand stores, and unusual shops.

 - Cool down at Trafalgar Swimming Pool.

 The CBD is Cape Town’s busiest and most vibrant area.
-With lots to see and do by day and by night, it’s also the best Cape Town neighbourhood for nightlife.
+With lots to see and do by day and by night, it’s also the best neighborhood for nightlife and is a favorite for backpackers in Cape Town.
 Restaurants from around the world, shopping to suit all tastes, museums, parks, and more can all be found in the hustle and bustle of Cape Town’s CBD.

 Top Things to Do in CBD

 - Stock up on healthy food at Earth Fair Food Market.

 - Learn more about the apartheid era at District Six Museum.

 - Delve into South Africa’s dark past at the Slave Lodge.

 - Have an emotive educational experience at the South African Jewish Museum and Cape Town Holocaust Centre.